rajatgirotra/study/cpp/CPP_NEW/RValueReferences/1_README.txt

     Now, in case the assignment operator is called like:
     X foobar();
     X x;
-    x = foobar(); //i.e in case where the right hand side is an rvalue, we can just swap the m_resource pointers between this and the temporary object returned by foobar().
-Then when the temporary object goes out of scope after the assignment, the m_resource originally pointed to by this gets deleted.
-This helps in drastic performance improvements as we are not cloning the resource anymore if the right hand side is an rvalue.
+    x = foobar(); //i.e in case where the right-hand side is an rvalue, we can just swap the m_resource pointers between this and the temporary object returned by foobar().
+Then, when the temporary object goes out of scope after the assignment, the m_resource originally pointed to by this gets deleted.
+This helps in drastic performance improvements as we are not cloning the resource anymore if the right-hand side is an rvalue.
 So we provide an overload for the assignment operator for rvalue references.

    X& operator = (X&& rhs) {